byterubpay/meta/api/lightwallet_rest.md

 | public_key   | bytes         | Bytes of output public key         |
 | rct          | bytes         | Bytes containing ringct commitment |

-> `global_index` is determined by the monero daemon.
+> `global_index` is determined by the byterub daemon.
 It is the offset from the
 > first time the amount appeared in the blockchain.
 After ringct, this is the
 > order of outputs as they appear in the blockchain.